meker12/commerce-channels.en/help/channel-manager/publish-listings-to-marketplace.md

   * No match was found.

-  * Match found, but the listing cannot be published due to an error returned from Walmart marketplace.  either missing an attribute, or published as staged because the [Marketplace store is not active](walmart-prerequisites.md#walmart-marketplace-store-status).
+  * Match found, but the listing cannot be published due to an error returned from Walmart marketplace.

 ### Check listing on Walmart